 Impact and Programs

-Our current goals are to continue to work on the objectives from our Strategic Plan.
-1) Expand dental care services to additional locations in order to meet the growing needs of low-income and minority populations; 2) Expand Community Dental Care’s preventive education programs; 3) Train health professionals to provide quality dental care and preventive education services to low income and multicultural communities; 4) Actively participate in the development of appropriate public policy to improve the oral health of the state’s underserved populations; 5) Strengthen the annual Clinical Quality Assurance/Quality Control Audit program; 6) Ensure adequate financial resources to sustain our Strategic Plan; and 7) Continue to build Community Dental Care’s organizational capacity.
+Expand dental care services to meet the growing needs of low-income and minority populations.
+Expand Community Dental Care’s preventive education and outreach programs.
+Expand training of dental professionals to provide quality dental care and preventive services to underserved and multicultural communities.
+Strategically participate in the development of public policy targeted to improve the oral health of the state’s underserved populations.
+Develop a comprehensive marketing and public relations strategy.
+Ensure adequate and diversified financial resources to sustain a healthy organization.
+Maintain and increase organizational strength, capacity, and clinical integrity.
+Continue to identify and meet the specific needs of multicultural and underserved patients.
+Encourage staff engagement and retention.

 Community or Constituency Served

 The majority of our constituency are individuals who require continued access of high quality dental care for the large number of our patients enrolled in public programs.
-In 2014, we provided over 110,890 patient encounters to 37,400 unduplicated patients at all four clinics.
+In 2017, we provided over 136,000 patient encounters to over 49,000 unduplicated patients at all five clinics.
 We have clinics in East St. Paul, Maplewood, Rochester, and Robbinsdale, Minnesota.
 Our East St. Paul clinic is located in a state-designated medically underserved area (MUA) and a dental health professional shortage area (HPSA).
-Of our current patients, 83% are enrolled in public programs and 7% are uninsured/self-pay patients.
+Of our current patients, 83% are enrolled in public programs, 8.7% commercial insurance and 8.3% are uninsured/self-pay patients.
+Approximately 48% are children and 61% members of a minority.
+Our patient base reflect the staff we hire.
+About 67% percent of our staff is an ethnic minority and/or bilingual with 28 languages represented: English, Hmong, Thai, Laotian, Vietnamese, Karen, Burmese, French, Farsi, Oromo, Somali, Arabic, Spanish, Hindi, Amharic, Marathi, Punjabi, Swahili, Dinka, Luganda, Ukrainian, German, Chinese (Mandarin), Russian, Bosnian, Serbian, Croatian and Nepali.

 Geographic Area Served

-Greater Minneapolis/St. Paul and surrounding counties; Rochester and surrounding counties in Southeast Minnesota.
+Minneapolis, St. Paul and surrounding counties; Rochester and surrounding counties in Southeastern Minnesota.